maziac/DeZog/design/AddingNewAssemblers.md

 - a local label (if supported)
 - an EQU label
 - modules (2 nested modules), if modules are supported
+- lines with WPMEM, ASSERT and LOGPOINT.
+Although you normally you don't need to implement something special to support these keywords it needs to be tested at least that the keywords are correctly found.

 Then generate a list file.
-The list file should be stored under src/tests/data/...
-Store also the assembler project somewhere there.
-Although it is not required for testing it might help if you need to re-create the list file some time later.

 Create unit tests that:
-- check the labels and their values
+- checks the labels and their values
-- check the label locations, both for list ListFile-Mode and Sources-Mode.
+- checks the label locations, both for list ListFile-Mode and Sources-Mode.
 	- local labels
 	- normal labels
 	- module labels (concatenated labels)
 	- EQU values
-- association of an address to a file, both for list ListFile-Mode and Sources-Mode.
+- checks the association of an address to a file, both for list ListFile-Mode and Sources-Mode.
-- association of a file/line number to an address, both for list ListFile-Mode and Sources-Mode.
+- checks the association of a file/line number to an address, both for list ListFile-Mode and Sources-Mode.
+- checks occurrence of at least one WPMEM
+- checks occurrence of at least one ASSERT
+- checks occurrence of at least one LOPGPOINT

+Although only a list file is required for testing it is best to store the whole assembler project so that it easier to re-create the list file e.g. if you want to extend the test.
+The different assembler projects are store here:
+.../tests/data/labels/projects
+Your project will generate a list file which is then referenced in your test.
+The project and the list file will stored to git.

+The actual tests for each assembler are found here:
+.../tests/labelsXXX.tests.ts
+where XXX is the name of your assembler.